 A tax levy allows the IRS to seize your property to pay for a tax debt.
 That includes garnishing your wages, withdrawing money from your saving accounts, take possession and sell your businesses, vehicles, homes, and other personal property.

 The good news is the IRS does not really want to levy your wages, sell your truck, or move in your vacation home.
 It only issues tax levies when all else fails.
 In fact, since 2011, the number of tax levy notices has dropped from 3.75 million to 1.46 million in 2015.
 The same applies to tax lien notices.
 In 2011, the IRS filed 1.04 million tax lien notices, but in 2015 it only filed 515,000.
 If you contact the IRS, either directly or through a tax representative, and make arrangements to repay your debt, the IRS will typically stop all tax garnishment actions.
 Not sure how to do that?
 Contact a tax relief firm and find out what tax relief programs you qualify for.
-The first consultation is free and there is no obligation to hire once you find out whether you qualify.

 It’s Not a Tax Lien – It’s a Tax Levy